cd /var/spool/clientmqueue

 # find . -type f |xargs rm -f

-It took more than a day to complete the execution of above command, but it was deleting files slowly but surely freeing up space on the hard disk.
+It took more than a day to complete the execution of the above command, but it was deleting files slowly but surely freeing up space on the hard disk.

-Removing those files is a half of the problem, and identifying the process creating those files and preventing this from happening in the future is the another problem.
+Removing those files is half of the problem, and identifying the process of creating those files and preventing this from happening in the future is another problem.
 So, how do we find the process which is writing those files in clientmqueue.
 The lsof command will help us identify the process.

 # lsof +D /var/spool/clientmqueue